 An initiative of Asian Education Group (AEG) – considered as the largest centre for professional media, IT, law, management, fashion & hospitality education in Asia with world-class facilities – this webinar was organized by Asian Business School (ABS) ) – which is a constituent group college of Asian Education Group and is ranked as one of the best B-schools in Delhi NCR – for all PGDM/MBA students & aspirants.
 Since this webinar was a closed session, students were required to register for the same.
 The webinar was followed by a lively Q&A Session with the illustrious guest.

-The eagerly session commenced with a welcome note, followed by a brief but highly impressive introduction of the illustrious guest by Ms. Garima Malhotra on behalf of the AEG family.
-Thereafter, Prof. Philip Kotler took the virtual centrestage, all the way from his residence at New York, USA!
+The eager session commenced with a welcome note, followed by a brief but highly impressive introduction of the illustrious guest by Ms Garima Malhotra on behalf of the AEG family.
+Thereafter, Prof. Philip Kotler took the virtual centre stage, all the way from his residence in New York, USA!

 Extending his warm greetings to all students, Prof. Philip Kotler began his talk by reminiscing about his visit to India years ago for some academic research work, when he spent about 9 wonderful months here along with his wife and made many friends and associates.
 He proudly avowed being “always a friend of India”.

 Thereafter, Prof. Philip Kotler got on to the topic of the webinar – viz., “COVID Impact: Marketing Strategies for New Normal” – and termed the “terrible” COVID-19 pandemic as one of the “Major Wicked Problems Facing Humankind” (along with Economic slowdown, Growing income inequality, Climate change & a warming planet, Racial & ethnic injustice, Capitalism mostly benefitting a few, and Democratic institutions under siege) that is severely impacting the world in myriad ways.